 Instructions

 - Make the gremolata.
-In a small bowl, mix the parsley, lemon zest and garlic.
+While the mac and cheese cooks, in a small bowl, mix the parsley, lemon zest, and garlic.
 Set aside.

 Notes